miniwdl-ext/miniwdl-aws/README.md

 Adding `--wait` makes the tool await the workflow job's success or failure, reproducing miniwdl's exit code. `--follow` does the same and also live-streams the workflow log.
 Without `--wait` or `--follow`, the tool displays the workflow job UUID and exits immediately.

 Arguments not consumed by `miniwdl-aws-submit` are *passed through* to `miniwdl run` inside the workflow job; as are environment variables whose names begin with `MINIWDL__`, allowing override of any [miniwdl configuration option](https://miniwdl.readthedocs.io/en/latest/runner_reference.html#configuration) (disable wih `--no-env`).
-See [miniwdl-aws.cfg](miniwdl-aws.cfg) for various options preconfigured in the workflow job container.
+See [miniwdl_aws.cfg](miniwdl_aws.cfg) for various options preconfigured in the workflow job container.

 ## Run directories on EFS

 Miniwdl runs the workflow in a directory beneath `/mnt/efs/miniwdl_run` (override with `--dir`).
 The outputs also remain cached there for potential reuse in future runs.

+Given the EFS-centric I/O model, you'll need a way to manage the filesystem contents remotely.
+Deploy an instance or container mounting your EFS, to access via SSH or web app (e.g. [JupyterHub](https://jupyter.org/hub), [Cloud Commander](http://cloudcmd.io/), [VS Code server](https://github.com/cdr/code-server)).

-To begin with you can manage these directories manually, as alluded above, but you can also automate their cleanup by setting `--s3upload` and:
+You can also automate cleanup of EFS run directories by setting `miniwdl-aws-submit --s3upload` and:

 * `--delete-after success` to delete the run directory immediately after successful output upload
 * `--delete-after failure` to delete the directory after failure
 * `--delete-after always` to delete it in either case
-* (or set environment variable `MINIWDL__AWS__S3_UPLOAD_DELETE_AFTER`)
+* (or set environment variable `MINIWDL__AWS__DELETE_AFTER_S3_UPLOAD`)

 Deleting a run directory after success prevents the outputs from being reused in future runs.
 Deleting it after failures can make debugging more difficult (although logs are retained, see below).